 The U.S. Food and Drug Administration (FDA) recently approved Hemlibra (Emicizumab), a new subcutaneous treatment for hemophilia A with or without inhibitors.
 To help the bleeding disorders community better understand this therapy, we hosted a webinar with the Boston Hemophilia Center to discuss the pros and cons of this new treatment.

 During NEHA’s von Willebrand Retreat (vWD), Dr. Salley Pels, Assistant Professor of Pediatrics at the Yale Medical School and the Co-Director of the Yale Hemostasis Center, provided the keynote presentation to all attendees.
 This webinar provides you with a fundamental understanding of von Willebrand Disease (how it works in the body and the products used to manage the condition), as well as a deeper dive into the more advanced nuances.

 A Patient’s Perspective: Clinical Trials & Emerging Therapies

 How do you decide whether or not to participate in a clinical trial?
 What does informed consent mean?
 What are good questions to ask your provider about new approved treatments and emerging therapies?
 These are just some of the questions that were answered by a panel of community members in this educational webinar.

 Innovations in Care: Gene Therapy

-During NEHA’s FallFest meeting, Dr. Stacy Croteau, MD, MMS, attending hematologist at Boston Children’s Hospital, gave an introduction to gene therapy.
-Due to positive feedback about her presentation, Dr. Croteau, recorded it again live via a webinar for all community members to watch.
-This one-hour webinar explained what gene therapy is, the history of this potential treatment, an overview of recent and current clinical studies, and an outlook of what this could mean for those living with hemophilia.
+During NEHA’s FallFest, Dr. Stacy Croteau, MD, MMS, attending hematologist at Boston Children’s Hospital, gave an introduction to gene therapy.
+Due to positive feedback about her presentation, Dr. Croteau, delivered her presentation again during a webinar for all community members to watch.
+This webinar explains what gene therapy is, the history of this potential treatment, an overview of recent and current clinical studies, and an outlook of what this could mean for those living with hemophilia.